MY DEALER: C.H.I. Overhead Doors Find A Pro

 Climates: Best in mild climates

-Wood garage doors provide any exterior with a sense of timeless elegance.
-As a renewable resource, wood offers a more eco-friendly option to consider when purchasing a new garage door.
-Available in a variety of Overlay Carriage House designs, wood types, and customization options, wood garage doors are an excellent option for homeowners wanting a custom, unique look.
+Wood garage doors provide any home with a sense of timeless elegance.
+As a renewable resource, wood offers an eco-friendly option to consider when purchasing a new garage door.

 Pros